 - The new treatment is better than (superior to) the current treatment/placebo – called the Alternative hypothesis.

 - Specify the significance level – typically 5%

 - Compute the test statistic and p-value …discussion beyond this blog

 - Compare the p-value to significance level to make a decision

-If p-value > significance level → Fail to reject the null hypothesis: we cannot show that the new treatment is better – it might be better, or worse, or just the same X
+If p-value > significance level → Fail to reject the null hypothesis; we cannot show that the new treatment is better – it might be better, or worse, or just the same X

 So far so good.
 Of course, the decision is based on a sample and could be wrong in either direction: